 Secant pile wall (hard/soft)

 This wall is used where considerations of retained height and water retention are less critical.
-Primary piles use self hardening slurry as a water and fines retaining membrane.
+Primary piles use self-hardening slurry as a water and fine retaining membrane.

 Contiguous pile walls